All Episodes

 Well, I don't want to bring myself into this HR.

-I mean, what what what do I have to gain by saying they were cool to my arrival?
+I mean, what do I have to gain by saying they were cool to my arrival?

-And he it's what's interesting about Buckley is, you know, folks, I'll tell you something.
+And it's worth thinking about Buckley is, you know, folks, I'll tell you something.

 There's something fascinating going on in the conservative intellectual media movement.